It takes hard work to snag a spot on the first page of Google search results. There are many ...

 Creating content that performs for an ORM campaign.

-One incredibly effective method for doing this is producing and sharing quality content.
+One incredibly effective method for making sure good search results outperform bad ones is to produce and share really good content (learn to make compelling content here and also here).
 Good content encourages engagement and creates more reasons for people to end up on your site.
 According to the Content Marketing Institute, content marketing adopters have conversion rates that are six times higher than non-adopters.
 Content is also a key factor in improving your “trust factor” with search engines.

 Your own strategy depends on who your audience is, what type of response you’re trying to attract, and what your personal mission statement is.
-At Reputation X, we work with our clients to discover their voice and turn it into content that meets their goals.
+At Reputation X, we work with our clients to discover their voices and turn them into content that meets their goals.

 Content marketing operates as one just facet of the overall ORM strategy, interplaying with other techniques like link building, outreach, and mention tracking to get you the results that you want.